5 Sources

 Copy Link

-A groundbreaking study conducted by researchers from the University of Geneva (UNIGE) and the University of Bern (UniBE) has revealed that artificial intelligence (AI) systems, including ChatGPT, outperformed humans in emotional intelligence (EI) tests.
-The study, published in Communications Psychology, tested six Large Language Models (LLMs) on their ability to understand and respond to emotionally charged situations 1.
+A groundbreaking study conducted by researchers from the University of Geneva (UNIGE) and the University of Bern (UniBE) has revealed that artificial intelligence (AI) systems, particularly Large Language Models (LLMs), outperform humans in emotional intelligence tests.
+The study, published in Communications Psychology, tested six generative AI models, including ChatGPT, on standard emotional intelligence assessments typically designed for humans 1.

 Source: Tech Xplore

-The research team, led by Katja Schlegel from UniBE and Marcello Mortillaro from UNIGE, subjected six LLMs (ChatGPT-4, ChatGPT-o1, Gemini 1.5 Flash, Copilot 365, Claude 3.5 Haiku, and DeepSeek V3) to five emotional intelligence tests commonly used in research and corporate settings 2.
-These tests presented emotionally charged scenarios designed to assess the ability to understand, regulate, and manage emotions.
+The research team, led by Katja Schlegel from UniBE and Marcello Mortillaro from UNIGE, subjected the AI models to five emotional intelligence tests commonly used in research and corporate settings.
+These tests presented emotionally charged scenarios designed to assess the ability to understand, regulate, and manage emotions 2.

 The results were striking:

-In a second phase of the study, the researchers tasked ChatGPT-4 with creating new emotional intelligence tests featuring novel scenarios.
-These AI-generated tests were then administered to over 400 human participants.
-Remarkably, the new tests proved to be as reliable, clear, and realistic as the original tests, which had taken years for human experts to develop 1.
+In a further demonstration of AI capabilities, the researchers tasked ChatGPT-4 with creating new emotional intelligence tests.
+These AI-generated tests were then administered to over 400 human participants 4.

 Technology